-The making of Risk is far more interesting than the film itself—though in a way, the two are one and the same.
-Director Laura Poitras, who won an Oscar for Citizenfour (2014), originally premiered Risk—a long-gestating documentary on Julian Assange and WikiLeaks—at Cannes in 2016.
-But then, in that frazzled, insane year, circumstances changed: first when one of her interview subjects at WikiLeaks (a former lover, she reveals) was accused of sexual assault, and then when WikiLeaks played a key role in helping Donald Trump beat Hillary Clinton.
+The making of Risk is far more interesting than the film itself, though in a way the two are one and the same.
+Director Laura Poitras, who won an Oscar for Citizenfour, originally premiered Risk—a documentary on Julian Assange and WikiLeaks—at Cannes in 2016.
+But then, in that insane year, circumstances changed: first when one of her interview subjects at WikiLeaks (a former lover, she reveals) was accused of sexual assault, and then when WikiLeaks played a key role in helping Donald Trump beat Hillary Clinton.
 With reality unfolding faster than her film, she went back to Risk after its festival premiere, added to it, and re-edited it.
 “This is not the film I thought I was making,” Poitras says in voice-over.
 Then what is it?
 The 2017 cut captures nothing so much as a sense of utter disorientation.
-The political becomes personal.
-Is Assange a hero, personally or politically?
+The political becomes personal, but is Assange a hero, personally or politically?
 In the story of WikiLeaks, ironies abound: a martyr for many libertarians, progressives, and leftists helped elect the most reactionary American President of our lifetime.
-It all depends on whose secrets you expose, and to what end; after the DNC leaks, Sarah Palin went from calling Assange a terrorist to praising him for opening the public’s eyes.
+It all depends on whose secrets you expose, and to what end.
+After the DNC leaks, Sarah Palin went from calling Assange a terrorist to praising him for opening the public’s eyes.